You Need to Know There Are Riches in Niches that Sell More Art.

 You need to know when to quit when good is good enough.
 Sure, you can endlessly tweak your art, but be honest: will your tiny tweaks make your art more desirable or saleable?
 No one knows when or why you stopped at a certain point.
 Learn to get over your fears and perfectionism, or whatever else is causing your procrastination.
 Then work on getting your work to market efficiently.
 Doing this is a superb career kick-starter.

 When you think about creating work that sells, consider creating reproductions for the print market.
 You have read here about Paul Brent, Thomas Arvid, Scott Jacobs, and Ron Burns.
 All these artists have many things in common, including that they all are tremendously successful in the print market.
 Marketing reproductions of their work means that their income multiplies.
-Instead of making one piece of work and making only one payment for it, they make one piece and receive payments many times over.
+Instead of making one piece of work and making only one payment for it, they make one piece and receive payments many times.

 Success in the Niches within the Art Print Market Opens Doors

 Marketing your work within niches in the art print market opens the doors to the licensing market, the home furnishings market, and the hospitality design market.
 These markets are your ticket to selling your art in hotels, resorts, office buildings, and healthcare facilities, including hospitals, medical centers, and doctors’ offices.
 It is much easier to break into markets such as these when you have reproductions of your work available.
 Being in the print market opens many doors.
 The key to being successful in these markets is creating work that sells.
-While last revised in 2010, my How to Profit from the Art Print Market, 2nd Edition book, offers useful advice that remains pertinent to today.
-And, of course, the ArtMarketingNews.com blog also is an excellent resource for learning about the print market.
+While last revised in 2010, my How to Profit from the Art Print Market, 2nd Edition book, offers useful advice that remains pertinent today.
+Of course, the ArtMarketingNews.com blog is also an excellent resource for learning about the print market.